From Chaos to Order

 Levinson argues that the container is a critical element in globalization: massive trade between far-flung regions would simply not be possible using old-style shipping.
 The container revolution also shaped the contours of globalization separating nations into the haves and have-nots of modern ports.
 If a country has efficient ports, it’s more likely to get international contracts that take advantage of lower costs.
 Without that expensive infrastructure, fewer ships will call on your port to pick up your exports.
 The rapid reduction in shipping over water also creates major advantages for coastal regions.
 For example, Levinson notes that it costs $2500 to transport a container from Baltimore to Durban, South Africa.
 To move that container from Durban a few hundred miles to Maseru, Lesotho costs about $7500 (p 270).

 Superports have downsides, of course.
-They concentrate air pollution in a relatively small area (a piece I wrote for Eat Local Challenge a while ago describes this in detail).
+They concentrate air pollution in a relatively small area.
 Although the ports are making progress, especially on truck pollution (e.g., improved truck technology, rerouting trucks, shore power for ships) whenever you have so many emitters in one space, it’s not good for breathers.
 Good arguments can also be made that the low cost of shipping goods around the world can create labor and environmental injustices (e.g., large corporations exploiting workers around the world).

 As I reviewed the book again while writing this piece, I was impressed by the scope and level of detail provided by Levinson in The Box, and often wanted to dive in again.
 Levinson’s writing can be evocative, like this one from the opening chapter: